 - Work schedules.
 Medical assistants are far more likely to find a job within normal business hours than LPNs.
 Most LPNs work 12-hour shifts and work weekends and holidays.
 Medical assistants may work some evenings or holidays but are more likely to keep regular office hours.

 - Scope of practice.
 LPNs have a slightly larger scope of practice than medical assistants.
 LPNs are able to independently give medication and injections, and perform some procedures without the supervision of a physician.

 - Education requirements.
-Medical assisting does not require any prior training, and some clinics and offices will allow you to train on the job.
+Both of these are entry-level healthcare jobs that don't require a lot of education.
+There are few medical assistant education requirements, and some clinics and offices will allow you to train on the job.
 Becoming an LPN requires an associate degree and passing a licensure exam.

 - Salary.
 Pay for an LPN is slightly higher than that of an MA.
 LPNs make on average $10,000 more per year.

 - Job outlook.
 The job outlook for MAs is more than double the job outlook for LPNs.

 Medical Assistant & Licensed Practical Nurses Salary & Job Growth Comparison

 When choosing a career, it is important to look at both job outlook and salary.
 While they are not the only things to consider, both are important.